 Whether large or small, virtually all industrial and manufacturing facilities must meet the environmental conditions under which its operation has been permitted by authorities.
 Off-specification operation of a single component may cause excessive waste gasses or liquids to enter the environment.
 Once discovered, the facility may have to be shut down until it can again meet permitted specifications.
 Finding and correcting the problem is the job of the forensic engineer and environmental consultant.
 At Rimkus, our experts are well versed in the required steps to find and make those corrections.

 Evaluation of Raw Materials and End Products

-The design of an industrial or manufacturing facility includes certain assumptions regarding the specifications of the raw materials entering the plant (e.g., crude oil, polystyrene pellets, steel) and the purity and other specifications of the end product is key to producing a quality finished product.
-Testing of these materials at either end insures that the operation provides consistent product that meets the specifications of the facility’s customers.
+The design of an industrial or manufacturing facility includes certain assumptions regarding the specifications of the raw materials entering the plant (e.g., crude oil, polystyrene pellets, steel) and the purity and other specifications of the end product are key to producing a quality finished product.
+Testing of these materials at either end ensures that the operation provides a consistent product that meets the specifications of the facility’s customers.

 Fires and Explosions

-Manufacturing, processing, treating and refining facilities all share a common bond of raw materials, interim products, and finished products which may be highly corrosive, flammable or explosive.
-As a result, problems in the production process can lead to fires and explosions which can cause injuries and death, damage the facility, extend down times and result in major loss.
+Manufacturing, processing, treating, and refining facilities all share a common bond of raw materials, interim products, and finished products which may be highly corrosive, flammable, or explosive.
+As a result, problems in the production process can lead to fires and explosions which can cause injuries and death, damage the facility, extend down times and result in a major loss.

-Our fire origin and cause experts and facilities design engineers can determine what led to the fire or explosion.
-Our experts participate in the process from end to end, uncovering exactly what happened, determining what needs to be done to get the facility back to normal operations, advising what limited or partial operations can be conducted in the interim and assessing the financial impact.
+Our fire origin and cause experts and facilities design engineers can determine what lead to the fire or explosion.
+Our experts participate in the process from end to end, uncovering exactly what happened, determining what needs to be done to get the facility back to normal operations, advising what limited or partial operations can be conducted in the interim, and assessing the financial impact.